 In 2012 Volvo Construction Equipment (CE) opened a hub on the outskirts of Ghent in Belgium, dealing with loose attachments such as buckets and couplers for the group’s excavators.
 Serving the whole of Europe, it was developed as part of Volvo CE’s Attachment Processes and Systems project, and has resulted in a “considerable reduction in lead times for customers”, the group says.

-Case study: Liebherr spare parts for earthmoving equipment
+Case Study 2: Liebherr spare parts for earthmoving equipment

 Last year, Liebherr opened a new global logistics centre for its Earthmoving Equipment division at Oberopfingen in Germany.
 The facility allows spare parts for wheeled and crawler excavators, wheeled loaders, crawler tractors and other earthmoving machines to be managed from a new central location for customers all over the world – and the company says other construction machinery divisions are set to follow.
 “Our customers now get their spare parts faster,” explains Martin Barth, managing director of Liebherr-Logistics.
 “This important step guarantees that we will remain competitive in the future.”
 Until 2013, the management of spare parts supplies was more decentralised.